Dabido11/David-s-Fantastic-Notes/personal/dnd/astor/Travels in Astrium/Recap.md

 ## Chapter 4 "Something Unbearable"
-As the party goes into a hiatus, a surprising attack occurs in
+As the party wakes up from a normal peaceful day, they realise that the sorcerer is back and the world of Astor is in trouble.